Behaviour Policy

 Emotional

-Being unfriendly, excluding, tormenting
+Being unfriendly, excluding, tormenting.

 Physical

-Hitting, kicking, pushing, taking another’s belongings, any use of violence
+Hitting, kicking, pushing, taking another’s belongings, any use of violence.

 Prejudice-based and discriminatory, including: